 Survey highlights the global challenges of HPV and cervical cancer

-A new survey has revealed significant regional disparities in HPV awareness and screening, with many women still unaware of the link between HPV and cervical cancer.
+A new survey has revealed significant regional differences in HPV awareness and screening, with many women still unaware of the link between HPV and cervical cancer.

 HPV, or human papillomavirus, is the single leading cause of cervical cancer,2 yet up to half the general public remains unaware of the connection.
-Acommissioned by Roche across 12 countries in Latin America and Europe highlights a glaring gap in public awareness about HPV and underscores the urgent need for better education and improved screening access1.
+Acommissioned by Roche across 12 countries in Latin America and Europe highlights the differences in public awareness about HPV and underscores the urgent need for better education and improved screening access1.

 The survey, which gathered responses from over 8,700 people, reveals that half the population has limited understanding of HPV, with nearly a third of respondents unsure or unaware of it altogether.
 This lack of awareness is concerning, given that HPV – a common sexually transmitted infection – is responsible for over 99% of cervical cancers,2 which result in more than 340,000 deaths worldwide each year3.